mike-bourgeous/mb-geometry/README.md

   `lib/mb/geometry/delaunay.rb` for more info.
 This is reasonably fast.
 - `DELAUNAY_ENGINE=delaunay_debug DELAUNAY_DEBUG=1` -- The same pure Ruby
-  implementation, but with lots of debugging output and each step of the algorithm dumped to a .json file in /tmp.
+  implementation, but with lots of debugging output and each step of the algorithm dumped to a .json file in /tmp (or the directory specified by the `JSON_DIR` environment variable, if set).
 This is slow.

 #### Pure Ruby algorithm